-Michael Bosworth is a psychotic criminal who is about to go on trial however, he seduces his lawyer into helping him escape.
-But as they try to make their getaway, she's left behind.
-He decides to wait for her to come to him, so he decides to hide at the house of the Cornells.
-Now it appears that the Cornells have problems of their own.
-The husband and wife are separated.
-And there's an FBI agent after them who is using the lawyer to lead them to Bosworth.Written by
+Psychotic criminal, Michael Bosworth's about to go on trial.
+But prior to doing so, he cons his lawyer into helping him escape.
+As the pair try to make their getaway, she's left behind.
+He decides to wait for her to come to him.
+He hides out at the house of the Cornells.
+Now it appears the Cornells have problems of their own.
+The husband and wife are separated, and there's an FBI agent after them who's using the lawyer to lead them to Bosworth.Written by

 7 of 11 people found this review helpful.

 Was this review helpful to you?

 | Report this